demisto/content/Packs/EDL/Scripts/README.md

-Schedule a daily job to run this widget script in a playbook to track EDL size over time
+Schedule a daily job to run this widget script as a playbook step to track EDL size over time

 ## Script Data
 ---